 The steps towards becoming a United States citizen in Lombard are the same for everyone, but the process of completing each step may take longer for some people due to their unique circumstances.
 Since the process can be complicated, it is sometimes difficult to understand how to properly fulfill all the requirements.

 The U.S. government rarely requires those seeking citizenship to be represented by legal counsel.
-However, applicants frequently choose to work with an experienced immigration lawyer to ensure they can avoid mistakes and errors during any of the key steps in the process of attaining citizenship.
+However, applicants frequently choose to work with an experienced naturalization lawyer to ensure they can avoid mistakes and errors during any of the key steps in the process of attaining citizenship.

 Determining Eligibility to Become a Citizen